qisun2/amplicon/hap2realVCF/README.md

 - gnu parallel

 ##### Installation
 Use pip to install the required python modules.
-Download the directory.
-The hap2reads.py script must be kept in same directory as the MAS_v2 directory.
+All you need is this python script file.

 ##### Step 1: create fastq files for each sample, using two output files from amplicon.py: hap_genotype HaplotypeAllele.fasta.
 The output fastq files will be created in the directory readOutputDir